 Treats human immunodeficiency virus (HIV) infection.
 HIV causes acquired immune deficiency syndrome (AIDS).
-This medicine does not cure HIV or AIDS.
-It is used with other medicines to slow the progress of the disease.
+This medicine does not cure HIV or AIDS, but combination of drugs may slow the progress of the disease.

 There may be other brand names for this medicine.

 When This Medicine Should Not Be Used

 Do not use this medicine if you have had a severe allergic reaction to lopinavir or ritonavir.
 Do not use this medicine if you are also using alfuzosin (Uroxatral®), cisapride (Propulsid®), lovastatin (Advicor®, Altoprev®, Mevacor®), oral midazolam syrup (Versed®), pimozide (Orap®), rifampin (Rifadin®, Rimactane®), sildenafil (Revatio®), simvastatin (Simcor®, Vytorin®, Zocor®), St John's wort, triazolam (Halcion®), or an ergot medicine (such as dihydroergotamine, ergonovine, ergotamine, methylergonovine, Cafergot®, Migranal®).